elastic/apm-pipeline-library/vars/README.md

 *flags*: a string holding arbitrary flags to pass to the codecov bash script *secret*: Vault secret where the CodeCov project token is stored.

-It requires to initialise the pipeline with github_enterprise_constructor() first.
+It requires to initialise the pipeline with githubEnv() first.

 [Original source](https://github.com/docker/jenkins-pipeline-scripts/blob/master/vars/codecov.groovy)